jalberge/fingerprinting_TOOL/README.md

 # Fingerprinting tool

-This leverages `ExtractFingerprints` and `CrosscheckFingerprints` on a terra sample_set
+This leverages GATK's `ExtractFingerprints` and `CrosscheckFingerprints` on a terra sample_set

 ## Current version